 "Once Moscow and Cairo started getting closer, speculation emerged that Russia may revive its Soviet-era naval complex in Alexandria," Barmin added.

 Russia's opportunistic Middle East policy has also been on full display in its approach to Syria and Iran.

-Isaikin confirmed last week that arms deliveries to Syria are ongoing, but said he could not specify exactly what is being delivered or how much Russia is charging.
+On Tuesday, Isaikin confirmed last week that arms deliveries to Syria are ongoing, but said he could not specify the nature of the situation prevented him from specifying exactly what is being delivered or how much Russia is charging.